ScarletGuy/FloorSwitcher/README.md

 It allows you to have multiple sets of collision all of which depended on a "floor" flag which only makes active those with the same "floor" property.
 So you can create multiple "floors" this way.

-# INSTRUCTION:
+# INSTRUCTION(Objects/Events):

 ## Floor(floor)

 Basically, it's a collision with a certain group(floor).
-Only gets active when the value of "floor" flag equals it's own "flag" property.
+Only gets active when the value of "floor" flag equals it's own "floor" property.
 - Only has one property - "floor" which defines the floor that object belongs.

 ## FloorSwitcher(floor_switcher)